ShrutiDiwan1403/Billionaire_Dataset_2023_/README.md

 Flourish: https://app.flourish.studio/visualisation/16260875/edit

 **Performance Outcome**: There are 16 female billionaires whose wealth and ranking increased with the split family fortune.
 The two female billionaires belong to self-made businesses that benefited from a split family fortune and are residents of Brazil and the United States.
-As per the analysis, there are NO FEMALE BILLIONAIRES in TELECOM SECTOR.
+As per the analysis, there are **NO FEMALE BILLIONAIRES in TELECOM SECTOR**.
 The number of self-made billionaires exceeds that of inherited and unearned ones.
 Flourih software is used to display the top 12 Billionaires in 2023 in a Storyboard